 Male pattern baldness typically hits the average man around 25 years old, and really hits its stride about five to seven years later.
 The painful reality around this is for many men, life as a man has really started to get good as far as manliness goes.

 Peak physical strength typically happens when men are in their mid to late 20s while most, and save for Silicon Valley whiz kids, and masochistic entrepreneurs, most men are just beginning their ascent their peak earning years.
 So the receding hairline often comes as a grounding moment just as things were just getting good.

 We do know that, according to many studies (funded generously by the Rock’s production company) that men who are bald tend to be perceived as more confident.
 However, a lot of that has to do with how men who are bald present themselves.
-In other

 It’s worth noting an important distinction made in recent studies shows a clear difference between the way men with thinning hair, and those who’d just cue-balled their hair are viewed.